 Equally at home in the world of opera, symphonic repertoire and contemporary music, American conductor Ryan McAdams has established a presence on both sides of the Atlantic.

-When Ryan is not travelling, he lives in Brighton with his wife, the dancer and theatre artist Laura Careless, and their son Owain while remaining a close connection to the community of Rhinebeck, Upstate New York where they spent the last couple of years.
+When Ryan is not travelling, he lives in Brighton, UK, with his wife, the dancer and theatre artist Laura Careless, and their son Owain, while remaining a close connection to the community of Rhinebeck, New York, where they lived for many years.